deep-bi/druid-ip-range-filter/README.md

 ignored if the ranges contain only one IP type, and the provided address is of a different type (default: false).

-### 3. FixedIPSetFilter
+### 3. FixedSetIPFilter

 **Description:**
-`FixedIPSetFilter` enables filtering based on a fixed set of specific IP addresses.
+`FixedSetIPFilter` enables filtering based on a fixed set of specific IP addresses.
 This filter is useful when you want to focus on known individual addresses rather than ranges.

 **Usage:**